Schauffele, Spieth Head US Ryder Captains Picks As Reed Left Out - UrduPoint

 Schauffele and Spieth were joined by Daniel Berger, Harris English, Tony Finau and Scottie Scheffler as Stricker confirmed his final selections for the September 24-26 clash with Europe at Whistling Straits in Wisconsin.

-Schauffele, 27, will be the first Olympic gold medalist to represent America in the Ryder Cup.
+Schauffele, 27, will be the first Olympic gold medallist to represent America in the Ryder Cup.

 It follows an impressive showing in the 2019 Presidents Cup, when he helped the US clinch a comeback victory over Australia.